nvpro-samples/vk_lod_clusters/README.md

   - **~ 12.8 GB 7z**, unpacks to **~ 36.1 GB on disk**
   - The render cache file will require 62 GB next to the gltf file, it can be downloaded (see next link)
 - [zorah_main_public.gltf.nvsngeo.7z](https://developer.download.nvidia.com/ProGraphics/nvpro-samples/zorah_main_public.gltf.nvsngeo.7z)
-  - **~ 19 GB 7z**, unpacks to **~ 58.7 GB on disk**
+  - **~ 18.3 GB 7z**, unpacks to **~ 45.5 GB on disk**
   - Ensure that the `zorah_main_public.gltf.nvsngeo` is in the same directory as `zorah_main_public.gltf`.
   - If you want to avoid this big download and do the pre-processing for the cluster lod manually, use the following command-line:
     - `vk_lod_cluster.exe "zorah_main_public.gltf" --clusterconfig 4 --processingonly 1 --processingthreadpct 0.5 --processingpartial 1 --nvclusterlod 0`
     - This will use 50% of the local PC's supported concurrency to process the model and allow to abort and resume the processing.
-On a 16-core Ryzen 9 a value of `0.5` will yield 16 threads, requires 19 GB RAM and takes around 6 minutes.
+On a 16-core Ryzen 9 a value of `0.5` will yield 16 threads, requires 29 GB RAM (brief peak of 44 GB) and takes around 6 minutes.
 We recommend lower thread percentages on machines with less RAM.
-At the time of writing the downloadable cache file was still built with the `--nvclusterlib 1` option, which we don't recommend anymore.
+  - **NOTE:** Older versions of this file were larger, this sample has changed the file format of its file cache.
+When loading an old version, the processing will be triggered automatically and the old cache file is overwritten.
+It can take a bit until the new file versions have been propagated to servers worldwide.

 Make sure to use an NVME or SSD drive for storing these files.
 We recommend GPUs with at least 8 GB VRAM.